 The sentencing depends on the classification of drug and circumstances of the charge.

 Typically, PWI of a controlled or counterfeit substance classified as a Schedule I or II drug — more commonly referred to as narcotics — is a felony and carries a maximum sentence of 15 years imprisonment and a $250,000 fine.

-PWI of a controlled substance classified Schedule I, II, or III is a felony and carries a maximum penalty of 5 years imprisonment and a $15,000 fine.
-PWI of a Schedule IV substance is also a felony and carries a maximum penalty of 3 years of imprisonment and a $10,000 fine.
-PWI of a Schedule V substance is a misdemeanor and carries a maximum penalty of 1 year in jail and a $5,000 fine.
+PWI of a controlled substance classified Schedule I, II, or III is a felony and carries a maximum penalty of five years imprisonment and a $15,000 fine.
+PWI of a Schedule IV substance is also a felony and carries a maximum penalty of three years of imprisonment and a $10,000 fine.
+PWI of a Schedule V substance is a misdemeanor and carries a maximum penalty of one year in jail and a $5,000 fine.

 Pennsylvania Common Pleas judges have discretion when sentencing a defendant.
 Most defendants do not receive the maximum penalty.
 As a criminal defense attorney, we often see that drug sentences are within the standard range, determined by the seriousness of the current offense, the offense gravity score (“OGS”), the defendant’s prior record, and the prior record score.

 In PWI cases, the offense gravity score is greatly affected by the amount or weight of the controlled substance.
 For example, PWI heroin of less than one gram has an OGS of 6.
 PWI heroin of 100-1000 grams has an OGS of 11.
 The difference in standard range between these two offenses could be a county sentence compared to a state sentence.
 A person charged with PWI could also be prosecuted by the federal government depending upon the situation.
 Our drug attorney understands the weight of importance placed on a gravity score, both literally and physically, and will be able to help you with the best defense possible.